Last updated 23 July 2019

 By default, all applications are limited to 100 dynos.
 Additionally, a process type can’t be scaled to more than 100 dynos for

-Contact support to raise this limit for your application
+Contact sales to raise this limit for your application.

 Processes / threads

-The maximum number of processes/threads that can exist in a dyno at any one time depends on dyno size:
+The maximum number of processes/threads that can exist in a dyno at any one time depends on dyno type:

 standard-1xdynos support no more than 256